jup-ag/space-station/guides/100-spot/100-instant/1-how-swap-works.md

 ![Overview](../../../static/spot/swap/Overview.png)

+## Best Experience

+Financial tools on blockchains can become complicated, actions such as handling slippage, preventing MEV, adjusting priority fees can become cumbersome to seasoned veterans and remain daunting for beginners.
+Solana trading environment is like nothing we have seen before, demanding a different level of execution.
+The Jupiter Swap interface is simple yet powerful, allowing you to swap with confidence, using token, price information and settings to ensure your swap works.

+### Ultra Mode

+Ultra Mode ⚡ is the best DeFi experience.
+- It takes care of the entire execution flow and settings.
+- 0 transaction fees (we pay all on your behalf even failed transactions).
+- 0.1% swap fee applies (to help us help you land transactions effectively).
+- Real Time Slippage Estimator (RTSE) uses real time historical data to estimate the slippage of your trade.
+- Optimised transaction landing to ensure your transaction is paying sufficient priority fees without overpaying.

+### Manual Mode

+Switch to Manual Mode ⚙️, if you're a seasoned user and prefers to customise your settings with precision.
+- You control your own exact slippage threshold and priority fees.
+- You pay your own transaction fees but no additional swap fee applies.
+- You get to utilise the full suite of swap settings (offered no where else) which includes AMM exclusions, custom transaction broadcast methods, etc.

 ## Best Token Selection

 Since late 2023 and onwards, we see a gigantic surge in the number of tokens being minted and actively traded on Solana.
 Through this period, Jupiter has rebuilt and strengthen its infrastructure to scale with the big growing demand of trading new tokens.